 What vaccinations do you offer to new puppies?

-Here are at Wycliffe Village Veterinary Clinic, our first puppy consult consist of a full head to toe examination by one of our veterinarians, core vaccines (DAPP), complimentary nail trim, and a question and answer session with one of our veterinary technicians.
+Here are at Wycliffe Village Veterinary Clinic, our first puppy consult consist of a full head to toe examination by one of our veterinarians, core vaccines (DAPP) and a question and answer session with one of our veterinary technicians.
 We will also provide you with a puppy kit to take home.

 Why is it important to properly vaccinate your puppy?